matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 1) What are the Prerequisites for Installing Kubernetes?
 Answer: Before installing Kubernetes, you need a set of machines (physical or virtual) to run the Kubernetes components.
 These machines should have a compatible Linux operating system, a container runtime like Docker, and network connectivity between them.
-Additionally, you should have a way to access the cluster, typically through 'kubectl', Kubernetes’ command-line tool.
+Additionally, you should have a way to access the cluster, typically through 'kubectl', Kubernetes command-line tool.

-2) What is kubeadm and How is it Used in Kubernetes Installation?
+2) What is 'kubeadm' and How is it Used in Kubernetes Installation?
 Answer: 'kubeadm' is a tool provided by Kubernetes to help set up and bootstrap a Kubernetes cluster in a simple, standardized way.
-It automates many of the tasks involved in setting up a cluster, such as creating the necessary certificates, setting up the control plane, and configuring the kubelet.
+It automates many of the tasks involved in setting up a cluster, such as creating the necessary certificates, setting up the control plane, and configuring the 'kubelet'.

-3) Explain the Steps to Install a Kubernetes Cluster Using kubeadm.
+3) Explain the Steps to Install a Kubernetes Cluster Using 'kubeadm'.
 Answer: The basic steps to install a Kubernetes cluster with 'kubeadm' include:
 a) Installing 'kubeadm', 'kubelet', and 'kubectl' on all nodes.
 b) Initializing the cluster on the master node with 'kubeadm init'.